JayaWinata/Car-Price-Prediction-MLFLOW/README.md

 ## Overview

-This project aims to predict car prices based on various features such as mileage, year, fuel type, and more.
-It leverages machine learning models and integrates MLflow for both local (car_price_prediction_script.ipynb) and remote (app.py) experiment tracking, model versioning, and deployment.
-The project is built around a structured MLOps pipeline, ensuring:
+This project is a demonstration of how to use MLflow for machine learning experiment tracking and model management in both local and remote environments.
+It focuses on predicting car prices using various features such as mileage, year, fuel type, and more, leveraging machine learning models within a structured MLOps pipeline.

-- Reproducibility of model training

-- Organized experiment tracking across environments

-By using MLflow in both local and remote configurations, the project enables flexible tracking during development and scalable experiment management in production settings.
+MLflow is used in two key configurations:

+- Local Tracking (car_price_prediction_script.ipynb):
+  Experiments are logged locally during development.
+MLflow captures model parameters, evaluation metrics, artifacts, and versioned models for reproducibility and comparison.

+- Remote Tracking Server (app.py):
+  MLflow is configured to connect to a remote tracking server and model registry.
+This enables centralized experiment logging, collaborative tracking, and production-ready model versioning.

+This setup showcases how to:

+- Seamlessly transition from local experimentation to remote production tracking.

+- Maintain consistent and organized ML experimentation.

+- Enable collaborative model development using MLflow’s web UI and model registry.

 ---